ngds/ckanext-ngds-bku03232018/ckanext/ngds/metadata/readme.md

     - `utf-8`
 4. Contact: Who is responsible for creating/maintaining this metadata record?
     - **Additional content** -- a ResponsibleParty
-    - Default value: nothing, must be selected by editor
+    - Default value: nothing [could default to the logged in user who is editing the record, or if other records have been created by the user, default to the last metadata responsible party], must be selected by editor from list of existing responsible parties.
-    - *UI suggestion*: typeahead to choose existing ResponsibleParty or else a form to make a new one
+    - *UI suggestion*: typeahead to choose existing ResponsibleParty or else a form to make a new one; if user types name that is not in existing list, automatically open the form.
     - Associated role hard-wired to `pointOfContact`
     - *Persistence via* correlation table between package and responsible_party
 5. Updated date: When was the metadata record last updated?